dustinlacewell/bustle-community-lists/.github/ISSUE_TEMPLATE/new-list.md

 ---
-name: 'New List: $ListName'
+name: New List
 about: Suggest the creation of a new list.
-title: ''
+title: 'New List: $ListName'
 labels: ''
 assignees: ''